chatnoir-eu/chatnoir-resiliparse/docs/man/fastwarc-cli.rst

 Benchmark FastWARC vs. WARCIO
 -----------------------------
 The FastWARC CLI comes with a benchmarking tool that allows you to test record decompression and parsing speeds and compare them with WARCIO.
-Depending on your CPU, your storage speed, and the used compression algorithm, you can typically expect speedups between 1.3x and 6x over WARCIO.
+Depending on your CPU, your storage speed, and the used compression algorithm, you can typically expect speedups between 1.3x and 6.5x over WARCIO.

-Here are a few example runs:
+Here are example runs on five `Common Crawl <https://commoncrawl.org/>`_ WARCs (run on an AMD Ryzen Threadripper 2920X with NVMe SSD):

 .. code-block:: bash

   # Uncompressed WARC
-  $ fastwarc benchmark read foo.warc --bench-warcio
+  $ fastwarc benchmark read CC-MAIN-*.warc --bench-warcio
-  Benchmarking read performance from 1 input path(s)...
+  Benchmarking read performance from 5 input path(s)...
-  FastWARC: 126049 records read in 1.92 seconds (65694.38 records/s).
+  FastWARC: 630,245 records read in 5.81 seconds (108,487.93 records/s).
-  WARCIO:   126049 records read in 9.18 seconds (13734.69 records/s).
+  WARCIO:   630,245 records read in 37.19 seconds (16,945.51 records/s).
-  Time difference: -7.26 seconds, speedup: 4.78
+  Time difference: -31.38 seconds, speedup: 6.40

   # GZip WARC
-  $ fastwarc benchmark read foo.warc.gz --bench-warcio
+  $ fastwarc benchmark read CC-MAIN-*.warc.gz --bench-warcio
-  Benchmarking read performance from 1 input path(s)...
+  Benchmarking read performance from 5 input path(s)...
-  FastWARC: 126049 records read in 13.73 seconds (9179.65 records/s).
+  FastWARC: 630,245 records read in 60.52 seconds (10,413.38 records/s).
-  WARCIO:   126049 records read in 22.79 seconds (5529.95 records/s).
+  WARCIO:   630,245 records read in 97.56 seconds (6,460.06 records/s).
-  Time difference: -9.06 seconds, speedup: 1.66
+  Time difference: -37.04 seconds, speedup: 1.61

   # LZ4 WARC (direct comparison not possible, since WARCIO does not support LZ4)
-  $ fastwarc benchmark read foo.warc.lz4
+  $ fastwarc benchmark read CC-MAIN-*.warc.lz4
-  Benchmarking read performance from 1 input path(s)...
+  Benchmarking read performance from 5 input path(s)...
-  FastWARC: 126049 records read in 2.70 seconds (46668.25 records/s).
+  FastWARC: 630,245 records read in 12.65 seconds (49,825.44 records/s).

 The benchmarking tool has additional options, such as reading WARCs directly from a remote S3 data source using `Boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_.
 Run ``fastwarc benchmark --help`` for more information.